intel/fpga-runtime-for-opencl/CONTRIBUTING.md

 must pass continuous integration checks and review by the runtime maintainers before they are merged into the `main` branch of the [runtime repository].

+## Setting up your Git environment

+When using a machine or account for the first time, set your local [git identity] including your name and email address for your commits.

 ## Setting up your local repository

 Using the following steps, you will create a local repository that references